JOB ANNOUNCEMENT – NOVEMBER 2023

 - Letter of Interest;

-- Writing sample (could be the narrative portion of a grant proposal, a solicitation letter, an article for a blog, academic paper, policy brief, or whatever shows your style and voice)
+- Writing sample (e.g., the narrative portion of a grant proposal, a solicitation letter, an article for a blog, academic paper, policy brief, or whatever shows your style and voice).

-The Southern Center for Human Rights is an equal opportunity, affirmative-action employer, which welcomes qualified applicants of all races, ethnicities, genders, gender-identities, and sexual orientations, as well as those who have been system-involved.
+The Southern Center for Human Rights is an equal opportunity, affirmative action employer that welcomes qualified applicants of all races, ethnicities, genders, gender identities, sexual orientations, abilities, nationalities, and military status, as well as those who have personal experience with the criminal legal system.